Table of Contents

 When we talk of Italian cuisine, the center of attention is definitely the pasta.
 Tracing its origins, there is evidence to believe that the history of pasta goes back to the ancient Greeks who had a form of flattened dough which they called “laganon”.

 This earlier version however had a stark difference from modern pasta in that it was not boiled but rather roasted.
-The Arabs on the other hand, as written in the Talmud as early as 5th century AD, had the first documented record of noodles being cooked by boiling.
+The Arabs on the other hand, as written in the Talmud as early as the 5th century AD, had the first documented record of noodles being cooked by boiling.

 They called the noodle itriyah.
 It is predominantly believed that they introduced pasta to Sicily when they conquered it.
-An Arab geographer named Al Idrisi writes that a product made of flour that was shaped like strings were produced in the then Arab colony of Palermo.
+An Arab geographer named Al Idrisi writes that a product made of flour that was shaped like strings was produced in the then Arab colony of Palermo.

 The next great occurrence in the development and history of pasta as we know it came during the 16th century when the Spanish brought back their discoveries from the new world.
 Among these new discoveries was a variety of tomatoes they called promo d’oro or golden apple.